 Expand the lists for course descriptions and professor bios.
 Seminar offerings change each quarter and this list will be updated quarterly.

-Winter 2025 Discovery Seminars for TRANSFER students
+SPRING 2026 Discovery Seminars for TRANSFER students

 - Seminar Type: Transfer Discovery